Dart-Code/Dart-Code/CONTRIBUTING.md

 This will compile Dart Code and launch the Code `"Extension Development Host"`.
 You may see a warning in the top of the screen telling you the extension has been overwritten - this is normal; it's Code informing you that the normal installed version of the extension has been replaced by the version you just compiled.
 This only affects that particular session of the extension development host.

 You'll now have two versions of Code open - the standard instance that has the Dart Code source code open and the extension development host which is running the extension.
-In the standard instance you should be able to add breakpoints in the Dart Code source code and hit them by using Dart Code in the extension development host, with the exception of the debug adapters (see below).
+In the standard instance you should be able to add breakpoints in the Dart Code source code and hit them by using Dart Code in the extension development host.
 If you make code changes you'll want to click the `Restart` button in the standard instance (or press `Ctrl+Shift+F5`) in order to reload changes.

 ## Automated Tests